Persuasion (1995 film): Plot

-A naval ship carries Admiral Croft, while a horse and buggy carries Mr Shepherd and his daughter Mrs Clay to Kellynch Hall.
-Shepherd and Clay are accosted by creditors over the debts owed by the residence's owner, Sir Walter Elliot, while Croft discusses the end of the Napoleonic Wars with fellow navy officers.
+A naval ship carries Admiral Croft, while a horse and buggy carries Mr Shepherd and his widowed daughter Mrs Clay to Kellynch Hall.
+The two of them are then accosted by creditors over the debts owed by the residence's owner, Sir Walter Elliot, while Croft discusses the end of the Napoleonic Wars with fellow Royal Navy officers.

-Sir Walter, a vain foppish baronet, is faced with financial ruin unless he retrenches.
-Though he initially opposes the idea, he eventually agrees to temporarily move to Bath while the hall is let; the idea came from Shepherd, family friend, Lady Russell, and Sir Walter's second eldest daughter, the intelligent Anne.
+Sir Walter, a vain baronet, is faced with financial ruin unless he retrenches.
+Though he initially opposes the idea, he eventually agrees to temporarily move to Bath while the hall is let; the idea came from Shepherd, the Elliots' friend and neighbour Lady Russell, and Sir Walter's second eldest daughter, Anne.

 Anne is upset that the new Kellynch Hall tenant is Admiral Croft, whose brother-in-law is Frederick Wentworth—a naval captain.
 Nine years earlier, Lady Russell persuaded Anne to decline his marriage proposal due to his lack of prospects and connections.
 Wentworth is now wealthy from serving in the Wars, and has returned to England, presumably to find a wife.

 Later, Anne expresses to Lady Russell her unhappiness at her family's current financial predicament, and regrets rejecting the captain's marriage proposal.
 While the family goes to Bath, Anne visits her other sister Mary, a hypochondriac who married into an influential farming family living at the estate of Uppercross.
 Anne patiently listens to the many various complaints confided in her by each of the Musgrove family: Mary's husband Charles, sisters-in-law Louisa and Henrietta, and parents-in-law Mr and Mrs Musgrove.

 Captain Wentworth comes to dine with the Musgroves, but Anne avoids going by volunteering to nurse Mary's injured son.
 The following morning at breakfast, Anne and Mary are briefly visited by Wentworth, the first time he and Anne have met since her rejection.
 Anne later hears that Wentworth thought her so altered that he "would not have known [her] again".

 Wentworth, along with his sister and brother-in-law, becomes a regular guest at Uppercross.
 His manners are relaxed and charming, but he avoids direct contact with Anne.
 Louisa and Henrietta openly flirt with Wentworth, unaware of his and Anne's past relationship.
-This causes upset with Henrietta’s suitor, Henry Hayter.
-During a walk to his hometown of Winthrop, the couple reconnect and Anne overhears Wentworth praising Louisa’s strength of will.
+This causes upset with Henrietta's suitor, Henry Hayter.
+During a walk to his hometown of Winthrop, the couple reconnect and Anne overhears Wentworth praising Louisa's strength of will.
 He also learns that Anne had received a marriage offer from Charles, which she rejected, apparently once again due to the advice of Lady Russell.
 Charles then wed Mary.